Jabril-Mahamud/LifeOS/README.md

-# Daily Journal & Habit Tracker
+# LifeOS

-A comprehensive personal journal and habit tracking application built with Next.js, Prisma, and Clerk authentication.
+A comprehensive personal life operating system built with Next.js, Prisma, and Clerk authentication.

 ## Overview

-This application helps users maintain a daily journaling practice while tracking habits and personal well-being.
-Features include:
+LifeOS is your all-in-one personal management system designed to help you maintain consistency, track progress, and gain insights into your daily life.
+Unlike Notion-based life management systems that require complex configuration, LifeOS provides a streamlined, purpose-built experience with:

-- 📝 **Daily Journaling**: Create, edit, and review daily journal entries with mood tracking
+- 📝 **Daily Journaling**: Document your thoughts, experiences, and reflections
-- 🏆 **Habit Tracking**: Set up and monitor habits alongside your journal entries
+- 🏆 **Habit Tracking**: Build consistency with customizable habit tracking
+- 🧠 **Mood Monitoring**: Track your emotional well-being over time
-- 📊 **Visualizations**: View progress with heatmaps, streak calendars, and habit statistics
+- 📊 **Visual Analytics**: Understand patterns with heatmaps, streak calendars, and statistics
+- 🔄 **Daily Consistency**: Maintain your routines with a unified daily check-in process
-- 🔒 **Secure Authentication**: Complete user management with Clerk
+- 🔒 **Privacy-First**: Complete user management with secure authentication
 - 📱 **Responsive Design**: Works seamlessly across desktop and mobile devices

 ## Tech Stack